tranvinh21/auto-merge-pr/README.md

 # GitHub Auto-Merge Pull Request Action

-This GitHub Action automatically merges pull requests when they are created, reopened, or marked as ready for review.
+This GitHub Action automatically merges pull requests when they are created.

 ## How It Works

+The Auto-Merge Pull Request Action has two modes:

-When a pull request is opened, reopened, or marked as ready for review, this action:
+1. **Event-triggered**: When a pull request is opened, it attempts to merge it immediately
+2. **Manual trigger**: You can manually run the workflow on a specific PR by providing its number

+When it runs, the action:

+1. Verifies the PR is not in draft state
-1. Checks if the pull request is mergeable
+2. Checks if the pull request is mergeable
-2. Waits for GitHub to calculate the mergeable status if needed
+3. Waits for GitHub to calculate the mergeable status if needed
-3. Automatically merges the pull request if it's mergeable
+4. Automatically merges the pull request if it's mergeable
+5. Adds a comment to the PR indicating it was auto-merged upon creation
-4. Provides detailed logs about the merge process
+6. Provides detailed logs about the merge process

 ## Setup Instructions